tscott0817/portfolio-nextjs/data/authors/default.md

 ---

 A recent Bachelor of Science in Computer Science graduate from the University of Vermont moving into the next stage of my life.
-I love programming in any context, but a few of my favorite fields are desktop applications, machine learning, and graphics / games.
+I love programming in any context, but a few of my favorite fields are web development, desktop applications, and graphics / games.
-My preferred languages are C++, Python and C#.
-I also have experience with Java, HTML, CSS, JavaScript / Typescript, SQL (PostgreSQL, SQLite), React, Unity3D, RayLib.
+My preferred languages are JavaScript, C++ and C#.
+I also have experience with Java, HTML, CSS, SQL (PostgreSQL, SQLite), React, Unity3D, RayLib.

 I currently am looking into many fields of software development and am happy to hear about any opportunities that are out there.
 Feel